confidential-computing/governance/terminology/common-terminology.md

 The Confidential Computing Consortium has defined [^1] confidential computing as "the protection of data in use by performing computation in a hardware-based, attested Trusted Execution Environment", and identified three primary attributes for what constitutes a Trusted Execution Environment: data integrity, data confidentiality, and code integrity.
-As described in Confidential Computing: Hardware-Based Trusted Execution for Applications and Data, four additional attributes may be present (code confidentiality, programmability, recoverability, and attestability) but only attestability is strictly necessary for a computational environment to be classified as Confidential Computing.
+As described in "Confidential Computing: Hardware-Based Trusted Execution for Applications and Data", four additional attributes may be present (code confidentiality, programmability, recoverability, and attestability) but only attestability is strictly necessary for a computational environment to be classified as Confidential Computing.